National Military-Patriotic Center of the Armed Forces of Kazakhstan: Overview

-The National Military-Patriotic Center of the Armed Forces of Kazakhstan is a part of the center and it in itself is divided into several time periods that reflect Kazakh military history throughout the ages.
+The National Military-Patriotic Center of the Armed Forces of Kazakhstan is a part of the center and is itself divided into several time periods that reflect various periods of Kazakh military history.
 Many of the artifacts have special significance in their relation to the 70th anniversary of the end of World War II and the 550th anniversary of the formation of the Kazakh Khanate.
 Besides the museum, a concert hall and exhibitions gallery are located inside the centre.
 Days after its creation, the center signed a memorandum of understanding and cooperation for youth education with the L. N. Gumilyov Eurasian National University, which is located just opposite of the center.

 Almaty branch

 The center has a branch in Almaty.
 The Almaty Museum is located in the building of the House of the Army (the former House of Officers of the Central Asian Military District) in the park of 28 Panfilov heroes.
 It has been operating since 1965.
 Since 2016, it has been a branch of the Military History Museum of Kazakhstan and is headed by the granddaughter of Major General Ivan Panfilov.
 In 1991, the building was declared a monument of architecture, and in 1993 it was included in the Almaty State Historical, Architectural and Memorial Reserve.
 After the Almaty Museum was turned into a branch of the national museum, the area was reduced from 2,200 to 600 square meters.